RedMike/touche-tools/README.md

 [x] Library: Implement 1-to-1 export that re-creates a usable file from the original game TOUCHE.DAT.

-[ ] Library: Start figuring out bare-bones set of data based on knowledge from GUI application.
+[x] Library: Start figuring out bare-bones set of data based on knowledge from GUI application.

-[ ] Library: Set up sample "game" with a set of data that forms a very basic game setup (multiple rooms, characters, items, conversation)
+[x] Library: Set up sample "game" with a set of data that forms a very basic game setup (multiple rooms, characters, items, conversation)

-[ ] Editor: Begin implementing higher-level tools to create/import
-assets to generate databases (image processing into palettes, basic scripting language, walk point definition, etc)
+[x] Editor: Begin implementing higher-level tools to create/import assets to generate databases (image processing into palettes, basic scripting language, walk point definition, etc)

+[ ] Editor: Finish implementing higher-level tools for game creation to a point at which a sample game can be fully delivered mostly within the application itself

+[ ] Editor: Use tools to deliver a sample game that demonstrates all the basic functionality available in the game and is directly usable with ScummVM